 Transdisciplinary Research and Education Center for Green Technologies

 Jan.
 28 Chikushi Symposium

 On Friday, January 28, the Chikushi Symposium was held online on the theme of “Kyushu University's efforts toward Direct Thermoelectric Energy Conversion.”

 In this symposium, researchers at Kyushu University who study direct thermoelectric energy conversion, including thermoelectric energy generation and the Spin Seebeck effect, gathered from across different areas to hear five lectures on cutting-edge topics in condensed-matter physics on a wide range of issues, from inorganic materials to inorganic-organic perovskites and carbon nanotubes, in addition to spintronics and other fields.
 Many people were in attendance from outside the university, especially from private companies, indicating a broader social interest.
 There were lively discussions at the Q&A sessions after each lecture and the final general discussion, demonstrating the extent of Kyushu University's research in pursuit of technology that makes efficient use of thermal energy, which is indispensable for a decarbonized society in the near future.

 Chikushi Symposium (Japanese text only)

 Kyushu University Center of Coevolutionary Research for Sustainable Communities

-An online symposium was hosted on Wednesday, March 3, titled “Creation of a safe, active, and vibrant community toward the new normal era ～Revitalizing the local economy through locally generated and consumed energy, creating sustainable mobility and ICT monitoring services～.”
+An online symposium was held on Friday, January 28, titled “Creation of a safe, active, and vibrant community: Revitalizing the local economy through locally generated and consumed energy and creating sustainable mobility and ICT monitoring services.“